carrierlxk/DSLT/README.md

 The pytorch version is coming soon.

-If you find the code useful, please cite
+If you find the code useful, please cite:

 @inproceedings{lu-eccv18-DSLT,
     author    = {Lu, Xiankai and Ma, Chao and Ni, Bingbing and Yang, Xiaokang and Ian, Reid and Yang, Ming-Hsuan}, title     = {Deep Regression Tracking with Shrinkage Loss},